Stop Choosing Engagement Methods By Habit

 An engagement team reviews its participation data from the past three projects.
 In each one, the same pattern emerges: strong representation from residents aged 45 and over, homeowners, and people with existing familiarity with the project area.
 Consistently lower representation from younger renters, CALD communities, and shift workers.

 The team notes the pattern.
-Someone suggests they need to ‘do more outreach.’
-The next project uses the same methods — online survey, two evening public meetings, a project website — with the addition of a social media post.
+Someone suggests they need to “do more outreach.”
+The next project runs the same methods again.

 The same gaps appear.
 The same communities are under-represented.
 The pattern is attributed to community disinterest.
 It isn’t disinterest.
 It’s the predictable result of methods chosen without asking who they actually work for.